pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 .. index:: DLLs, building

 There is nothing specific to Windows in the build process.
-:ref:`Library_Projects`.
+See the *Library Projects* section in the *GNAT Project Manager* chapter of the *GPRbuild User's Guide*.

-Due to a system limitation, it is not possible under Windows to create threads when inside the `DllMain` routine which is used for auto-initialization of shared libraries, so it is not possible to have library level tasks in SALs.
+Due to a system limitation, it is not possible under Windows to create threads when inside the ``DllMain`` routine which is used for auto-initialization of shared libraries, so it is not possible to have library level tasks in SALs.